dennytron/play_battleship/README.md

 PLACE_SHIP Carrier down B2
 ```

-To make fire commands, supply a FIRE followed by
+To make fire commands, supply a FIRE command followed by
 - A location on the 10x10 grid (A1 through J10, where A=down and 10=across)

 For example: